CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

 ![screenshot showing timestamp json data and how it looks on the website](https://user-images.githubusercontent.com/28508947/173202054-ce9dcdf6-3ca2-411b-a869-9d47c7670e6e.png)

 9. Replace any links to the old website with links to the new website.
-   - Some links in the "index.json" file may refer to other challenges or other parts of the old website.
-For example, challenge 10.1 is part 1 of a 4 part series.
-Each of the 4 parts refers to each of the other 4 parts in the series in the "Other Parts Of This Coding Challenge" section of the "index.json" file.
-The path to those other parts will have changed on the new website, so that URL will need to be updated.
+   - Some links in the "index.json" file may refer to other challenges or other parts of the old website which will need to be updated.
+If the link is to a challenge that has not been ported to the new website yet, update the URL to directly link to the youTube URL.

 10. Optionally, add an emoji to the links in the References or Videos section of the "index.json" file.